PeterCamilleri/CX16/docs/vm_ip.md

     vm_t      .res 4         ; VM Temporary Storage.
     vm_base   .res 1         ; The starting bank of the program.

+    ; The location _d1pra_ in the I/O region is the register that controls ; high RAM bank selection.

 As noted in the code snippet above, it is expected that all of these variables will be in the W65C02S zero page.